 Position 5.
 Neck Pickup in Series with Middle Pickup

-As you can see, that is an amazing variety of tonal options brought to you by a simple, well designed push button switch.
-Again, S-1 switching is standard equipment on the American Deluxe Stratocaster.
+As can be seen, this amazing variety of tonal options is brought to you by a simple, well designed push button switch.
+Again, S-1 switching is standard equipment on the 2004-2009 American Deluxe Stratocaster.

 Tuners and Headstock